dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## Logging

-Besides the forementioned mods, we should also import the logging module.
+Besides the aforementioned mods, we should also import the logging module.
 I mentioned before there is another way to do and it's by creating a logger with the logging module.

 ```Lua
 ---@type mwseLogger